-The Company evaluates goodwill on an annual basis in the fourth quarter or more frequently, if management believes indicators of impairment exist.
+The Company evaluates goodwill on an annual basis in the fourth quarter or more frequently if management believes indicators of impairment exist.
 Such indicators could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
-The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a quantitative goodwill impairment test.
+The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a quantitative goodwill impairment test.
 The impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
-The Company estimates the fair values of its reporting units using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
+The Company estimates the fair values of its reporting unit susing a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 The Company's evaluation of goodwill completed during the period resulted in no impairment losses.